 - Chocolate pudding, cake mix, syrup, cereal, candy, ice cream, etc.

 Whether it’s consuming coffee or some other caffeine-based pre-workout, this particular methylxanthines chemical is a common option for gym-goers, whether you’re just going to keep in shape or you’re a full-time bodybuilder.

 Though, a lot more athletes are using theobromine as an alternative to caffeine.

-Theobromine is believed to have stimulating properties that bodybuilder can actually feel, similar to what caffeine provides them, which results in the following things:
+Theobromine is believed to have stimulating properties that bodybuilders can actually feel, similar to what caffeine provides them, which results in the following things: